Finance and Administration

 Administrative service charge revenues are deposited into the Local Dedicated Fund (148-05) and are allocated through the annual budget process.

-The Vice President of Business and Finance, in consultation with the President reviews and sets the administrative service charge rate periodically.
+The Vice President of Finance and Administration, in consultation with the President reviews and sets the administrative service charge rate periodically.

 Service center units may include administrative service charges as operating costs in setting rates for goods and/or services.
 See below and 30.15.

 Exempt Revenue Sources

 Revenue sources exempt from the administrative service charge calculations include the following:

 - Central allocations supplementing the revenue receiving unit.
 This includes regular session tuition and fee revenues.

 - Services and Activities Fees (S&A Fees) allocated to the revenue receiving unit.

 - Special course fees dedicated to supplement (but not replace) appropriated funds or regular student fees.